 Does your business have control of its lights?

-During a team meeting, Joe Jannetta (Managing Director at Llumarlite) and our team wondered: how many buildings and their owner/occupiers would have the initiative and be able to take control of their lights, either by automatic presence/absence control, or by reprogramming them to ensure they switch off during this years (2017) WWF Earth Hour?
+During a team meeting, Joe Jannetta (Managing Director at Llumarlite) and our team wondered: how many buildings and their owner/occupiers would have the initiative and be able to take control of their lights, either by automatic presence/absence control, or by reprogramming them to ensure they switch off during the WWF Earth Hour event.

 Having first made sure we had control of our own building, we chose to spend our Saturday evening out and about in Central London to see what happened, in real time, during Earth Hour.
 Did you have control of your lights on that night?
 If not, you may be wasting precious resources and your company’s money; and not just for Earth Hour!

 The basics needed to ensure you have control are:

 - A passion for minimising use of the worlds’ energy resources, “demand side reduction”.
 A by-product of which is: you, your company or client saving money.

 - Reliable lighting control system that is serviceable, fully functioning and regularly maintained.